lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/howto.rst

 Legal Issues
 ------------

 The Linux kernel source code is released under the GPL.
-Please see the file COPYING in the main directory of the source tree.
-The Linux kernel licensing rules and how to use `SPDX <https://spdx.org/>`_ identifiers in source code are described in :ref:`Documentation/process/license-rules.rst <kernel_licensing>`.
+Please see the file, COPYING, in the main directory of the source tree, for details on the license.
 If you have further questions about the license, please contact a lawyer, and do not ask on the Linux kernel mailing list.
 The people on the mailing lists are not lawyers, and you should not rely on their statements on legal matters.

 For common questions and answers about the GPL, please see: